 Prepare your room for apply Venetian plaster

-Clear the room as much as possible and spread a trap on the floor.
+Clear the room as much as possible.
+Spread a trap on the floor.

-If there are any cracks or holes, fill it properly otherwise after the final Venetian plaster coating it will tear apart from that crack.
+If there are any cracks or holes.
+Fill it properly otherwise after the final plaster coating it will tear apart from that crack.

 Wash off the dirt and grease.
 Surfaces should be primed or coated with paint.

-Glossy paint surfaces can be covered with plaster as long as you lightly sand the wall/surface to remove the shine.
+Glossy paint surfaces can be covered with plasters till you lightly sand the wall to remove the shine.

 Carefully read the instructions on the Venetian Plaster box for… NO more additional prep requirements.

-Venetian plaster tools like steel trowels and drywall knives can have sharp angles that can leave marks and scratches in the plaster.
-To avoid this problem, round the corners with 100 grit sandpaper.
+Using tools like steel trowels as well as drywall knives can have sharp angles that can leave marks and scratches on the plasters.
+To avoid this problem, first thing to remember is round the corners with 100 grit sandpaper.

-You can wear gloves when mixing and applying the cast, as this can irritate the skin.
-Protective goggles should also be worn if you extend it above your head.
+You can wear gloves when mixing, applying the cast.
+As this can irritate the skin.
+Protective goggles should also be worn.

-Open the box of Venetian plaster and, if necessary, add the tint.
+Open the box of plasters and, if necessary, add the tint.
 Mix all the ingredients well and make it think, not too liquid not too solid.